1951 World Series: Background

-This World Series also matched up two of baseball's most colorful managers, Casey Stengel of the Yankees and Leo Durocher of the Giants.
+This World Series also matched up two of baseball's powerful managers, Casey Stengel of the Yankees and Leo Durocher of the Giants.

 This was the 13th appearance by the Giants in Series play, their ninth loss, and their first appearance since the 1937 World Series.

 "The Commerce Comet arrives on the final voyage of the Yankee Clipper."
 (On the Yankees' side, the 1951 World Series was the first for Mickey Mantle and the final for Joe DiMaggio.)

 Mantle's bad luck with injuries in the Major Leagues began here.
 In the fifth inning of Game 2 at Yankee Stadium, Mays flied to deep right center.
 DiMaggio and Mantle converged on the ball, DiMaggio called Mantle off, and Mantle stutter-stepped, catching a cleat in a drain cover, and fell to the ground in a heap with a wrenched knee as DiMaggio made the catch.
 Mantle was done for this Series, but would come back to play many more.

 New York City became the first city to host an NBA Finals and a World Series in the same calendar year.